 It’s Coco’s first day back at school since she was diagnosed with type 1 diabetes, and she’s excited.
 She’s learned a lot about diabetes, and she can’t wait to share it with her classmates…if only sharing time were longer.
 When Coco runs out of time to answer all of her classmates’ questions, she comes up with a better idea.
 She’ll build a type 1 diabetes booth for the science fair.
 With a little help from her friends, Coco’s soon ready to answer any question her classmates may have.
 And what’s more, she’s ready to show them that diabetes won’t hold her back!

-It’s Goofy’s birthday, and Mickey and the gang have planned a party at Star Lake.
-Coco the monkey is coming, too!
+It’s Goofy’s birthday, and Mickey and the gang have planned a party at the lake.
+Coco the monkey is coming too!
 Goofy’s worried because Coco has type 1 diabetes, so he brings along a wagon in case she gets tired.
 But Coco’s not worried.
 She has a ball at the party, playing games and winning prizes.
 When it’s time for treats and birthday cake, Coco has a plan and sticks to it.
 But someone else doesn’t stick to a smart party plan.
 Find out who has to go home in the wagon in this Coco-nutty tale!

 Superstar Dreams READ NOW